sequelize/website/docs/querying/raw-queries.md

 #### Use the association reference syntax

-You can reference includes using the association reference syntax.
+When [eager loading associated models](./select-in-depth.md#eager-loading-include), you can reference includes using the association reference syntax.

 The name of the association must start & end with a `$` character, and the name of the attribute must be separated from the association name with a `.` character.